arnoo/git-deliver/README.md

 * The commit to deliver is pushed to the remote, and the remote repository cloned in the delivered folder. "post-checkout" scripts are then run.

-* Your scripts might change the delivered files (add production passwords for instance).
+* Your scripts might change the delivered files.
 We therefore do a commit in the clone repository, to save the delivered state.
+If the repository you are delivering to is a shared one, the files are given group write permissions and made to belong to the same group as the "objetcs" folder in the repository.
 We then run the "pre-symlink" scripts.

 * We change the "current", "previous" and "preprevious" symlinks atomically to point to the corresponding new folders, and run the "post-symlink" scripts.